alexandrstudio/claude-code-plugins/README.md

 ## 🎯 Overview

+This repository provides helpfull links and tools:

+- **[AI Tool Overview](./AI-Base-Link-List.md)** A curated overview of the modern AI tooling ecosystem - from intelligent code editors and command-line assistants to local model hosts, self-hosted chat interfaces, and the emerging MCP protocol infrastructure that connects them.
+- **[AI Catalaog](./AI-Catalogs.md)** A structured index of the major AI ecosystems - from open model registries and app directories to agent frameworks, hosting infrastructures, and emerging interoperability standards.
+- **[TOON - JSON for AI](./TOON.md)** TOON is a lightweight, indentation-based data format designed as a token-efficient, LLM-optimized alternative to JSON that reduces redundancy and lowers processing costs while remaining human-readable.
+- **[Template for Better Prompt](./Better-Prompt.md)** Structured Markdown template designed to help users create clear, complete, and deterministic AI task requests by defining purpose, inputs, outputs, tone, and constraints

-This repository provides a plugin marketplace for **Claude Code** that enhances developer productivity through:
+A plugin marketplace for **Claude Code** that enhances developer productivity through:

 - **AI-Powered Development Workflow**: Structured methodology for requirements → design → implementation → review
 - **Full-Stack Support**: Frontend (React, Next.js, TypeScript), Backend (Python, FastAPI), and AI Integration (Vercel AI SDK v5)